 According to FutureCare, signing an arbitration agreement is akin to signing another type of contract: a “release.”
 In making this argument, the nursing home relied upon the “century-old precedent” of State use of Melitch v.
 United R. & E. Co.,121 Md.
 457 (1913).
 (This case is so old I can’t even find it on Google to link to it for you.)
 According to the nursing home, just as an injured person’s signs a “release” binding future wrongful death claims, an injured person’s signature on an arbitration agreement can contractually require the arbitration of a wrongful death claim.

-In support of its argument, the nursing home also relied upon the language of Maryland’s Wrongful Death Statute CJP § 3-901 – § 3-904, which defines a “wrongful act” as an “act, neglect, or default including a felonious act which would have entitled the party injured to maintain an action and recovered damages if death had not ensued.”
+To support its argument, the nursing home also relied upon the language of Maryland’s Wrongful Death Statute CJP § 3-901 – § 3-904, which defines a “wrongful act” as an “act, neglect, or default including a felonious act which would have entitled the party injured to maintain an action and recovered damages if death had not ensued.”
 Based upon this language, the nursing home argued that the wrongful death beneficiary stood in the shoes of the injured family member.
-Therefore, all of the defenses available to the injured family member (including contributory negligence, assumption of the risk, parental immunity, release, and no privity of contract) were also binding on the wrongful death beneficiary.
-The nursing home argued that the same logic should also apply with respect to arbitration.
+Therefore, all the defenses available to the injured family member (including contributory negligence, assumption of the risk, parental immunity, release, and no privity of contract) were also binding on the wrongful death beneficiary.
+The nursing home argued that the same logic should also apply regarding arbitration.

 The Maryland Court of Special Appeals said that while it is not wholly incorrect to state that a wrongful death claim is derivative of the decedent’s claim in some sense, a wrongful death claim “derives” from the decedent’s underlying injury in the sense that it is “based upon the death of another person.”
 It is not “brought in a derivative or representative capacity to recover for a loss or injury suffered by that person.”
 The Statute creates a “new and independent” cause of action for wrongful death beneficiaries for their own damages.
 In bringing a wrongful death claim, the wrongful death beneficiary does not stand in the same shoes as the injured family member.